Seen (a short story)

 But there was something different about that moment.
 They locked eyes as if they’ve never seen each other before.
 It was a bright and sunny Friday afternoon with clear blue skies but they were both hit by a magical lightning bolt.
 The spark between them was palpable.
 It felt like the beginning of something new and unfamiliar and they both felt excited by it.

 Her heart skipped a beat when she heard the button go beepbeepbeepbeepbeep and the little green man started walking signalling her to cross the road.
 She felt the universe conspiring around her to bring her closer to her soulmate.
 The world around them faded away and all he could see was her face.
 He started to hear a guitar playing in his mind as he watched her walk back into his life.
-The future flashed in front of his eyes like a nostalgic music video and they were in it, together.
-That was the moment he realised he was in love with her and right there and then he decided he will never let her go.
+The future played in front of him like a music video and they were in it.
+He has fallen in love with her and in that moment he decided that he will never let her go.
 They both fantasised about the inevitable first kiss they are about to share in just a few seconds…

 5, 4, 3, 2…